xiaoruoruo/funhanzi/studies.md

 Endpoint: /study/generate/chars

+If setting "Study source" is set to "basic":

-Characters: From the chosen lessons, filter out characters studied in last `days_filter` days. and filter out characters with the last "read" score greater than `score_filter`.
+- Characters: From the chosen lessons, filter out characters studied in last `days_filter` days. and filter out characters with the last "read" score greater than `score_filter`.
 Select a random subset.

+If setting "Study source" is set to "review":

+- Characters: By SRS schedule, find characters with lowest "Write Retrievability" (exclude 0).
+Filter out characters studied in last `days_filter` days.